promised-ai/redpoll-website/content/blog/ds-death-spiral.md

         <img src="/img/workflows/standard-10.png" style="max-width: 250px;">
     </div>
     <div class="col-xs-12 col-sm col-right">
-        <p>One of two things happens: you try a bunch of things and find that you are doing the best you can or hit your deadline.
-In either case, it is time to report. <strong>Congrats!
+        <p style="font-size:150%;">One of two things happens: you attempt many iterations and find some optimum, ... or hit your deadline.
+In either case, it is time to report.</br></br><strong>Congrats!
 You have answered a question!</strong></p>
     </div>
 </div>
 <!--